 Tasting Card Back (Printed on Fabriano Rosapina)

 The bulk of the process centered on iterative development of the bottle through 3D printing.
 I went through multiple versions, refining each one to create an object that felt seamless, both in form and in hand.
 For the label, I experimented with different paper types and ultimately chose rice paper for its delicate texture, echoing the bottle’s airy feel, and to work in combination with the proposed wood and stone.
+To showcase airiness, I explored the logo design through India ink, playing with the dilution to achieve a soft gradient.

 Process Work